 Not so long ago, "Eco" used to refer exclusively to "green", meaning, roughly, nature conservation of animals, plants, rivers, lakes, the planet - in short, the natural world outside from ourselves.

 More recently, a realization has taken hold that in practice, it is difficult to conserve nature around us if the local communities

 in which one works do not support the idea.
 In other words, the key for an eco-conscious business is increasingly understood to be this: to construct a business

 that is sustainable,

 meaning that the interest of all stakeholders (owners, staff, local communities, local government, clients, and the nature around us) align to

 produce an outcome that is good for each.

-The WildAsia awards (click the logos above) single out the following specific "Eco" categories:
+The WildAsia awards (click the logos above) thus evaluates - and issues awards to - tourism businesses on its performance in the following four categories:

 - Community Engagement and Development

 In the year 2012, there was also an additional, overall, award called Most inspiring Responsible Tourism Operator, for the tourism operator who does best in all four categories.